Starlink dish installation — professional mast mounting for optimal signal reception

 5

-Neither service is universally "better."
-The right choice depends on your location, tower proximity, budget, and how much downtime you can tolerate.
+Neither option is universally better.
+The right answer depends on property layout, tower proximity, budget, and tolerance for downtime.

 The Bottom Line